-Chinese Cuisine: Your best
+Chinese Cuisine: A clear

-What to Watch Out For… Whether you take out Chinese food or dine in at a Chinese restaurant, be sure to say no to heavy sauces, deep-fried breaded foods (like egg rolls and fried dumplings), fried noodles, sweet-and-sour sauce, or sugary hoisin sauce.
+What to Watch Out For… Whether you take out Chinese food or dine in at a Chinese restaurant, be sure to say no to heavy sauces, deep-fried breaded foods (like egg rolls and fried dumplings), fried noodles, sweet-and-sour sauce, duck sauce, or sugary hoisin sauce.
 Pass on the rice if you’re on Phase 1.
 If you’re on Phase 2 or 3, ask for brown rice instead of white.
 Also avoid spareribs, lo mein, and moo goo gai pan.

 Japanese Cuisine: Sushi,